TurtleARM/CryptoLayering/README.md

 ***Crypto Layering***
 ---

-I am not affiliated with Binance, use at your own risk.
+I am not affiliated with Binance or Bybit, use at your own risk.

 This tool implements the library [python-binance](https://github.com/sammchardy/python-binance) to place an arbitrary number of limit orders in a specific price interval.